 Open Angle Glaucoma

 In Open Angle Glaucoma, when one looks at the angle or the drainage system of the eye it looks “open.”
 This is the more common type of chronic glaucoma.
 In Open Angle Glaucoma, patients generally do not know that they have the disease.
-It is usually diagnosed on routine examination by finding an elevation of intraocular pressure (the pressure within the eye), or by typical appearance of the optic nerve.
+It is usually diagnosed on routine examination by finding an elevation of intraocular pressure (the pressure within the eye), or by the typical appearance of the optic nerve.

 Narrow Angle Glaucoma